lkloh/lkloh.github.io/_posts/2017-06-30-the-most-useful-resource-for-technical-interview-prep.markdown

 while I could schedule interviews every two hours on Pramp.

 Can't blame interviewing.io, obviously.
+Their ultimate goal is to connect job seekers with hiring managers, and giving people the chance to practice is just a nice side effect of their business model.
-People who already have a full-time job have more important things to do than interview random people on the internet.
+The problem is that people who already have a full-time job have more important things to do than interview random people on the internet.
 Heck, I told Pramp that I would write this article after I started my job (thanks in no small part due to them!),